Denis MacShane: Resumed parliamentary investigation

 At the end of their enquiry, the Crown Prosecution Service (CPS) decided to close the file.
 MacShane was re-admitted to the Labour Party in July 2012, but was then suspended again by the Labour Party on 2 November 2012 after a parliamentary committee found that he had submitted 19 false invoices for expenses that were "plainly intended to deceive".

+The invoices had been for "research and translation" work carried out by the "European Policy Institute".
+However, the Parliamentary Commissioner for Standards found the sums of money covered other expenditure, and were "broad estimates of what the MP judged he had spent, rather than receipted items".
+The European Policy Institute "did not exist", and its bank account was controlled by MacShane.
+The commissioner stated, "In effect, he was sending the invoice to himself and writing his own cheque."
+MacShane had created the invoices himself and signed them under a false name.

 Later that day, MacShane announced that he would be resigning from Parliament.
 He said: "I have decided for the sake of my wonderful constituency of Rotherham and my beloved Labour Party to resign as an MP by applying for the Chiltern Hundreds or as guided by the House authorities.
 I love the House of Commons and I hope by resigning I can serve by showing that MPs must take responsibility for their mistakes and accept the consequences of being in breach of the House rules".

-He said in a statement: "Clearly I deeply regret that the way I chose to be reimbursed for costs related to my work in Europe and in combating antisemitism, including being the Prime Minister’s personal envoy, has been judged so harshly."
+He said in a statement: "Clearly I deeply regret that the way I chose to be reimbursed for costs related to my work in Europe and in combating antisemitism, including being the Prime Minister's personal envoy, has been judged so harshly."
 However, the Standards and Privileges Committee stated that the Commons had placed strict conditions and limits on funding MPs' travel to Europe, MacShane was clearly aware of these rules, and concluded "Mr MacShane claimed in the way he did to ensure that his use of public funds for his European travel was not challenged" by sending misleading invoices to himself in order to claim the costs of travelling and to entertain European contacts.